Mediadesk/LinkedinManager/README.md

 This package provides integration with the LinkedIn API for Laravel applications.
 It allows you to perform various LinkedIn-related tasks such as authenticating users, retrieving profiles, creating and deleting posts, and more.

+**Please Note:** This package is currently in active development and should be used with caution.
+While we are working hard to ensure stability and functionality, there might be frequent updates and changes that could impact your usage.

 ## Get Started